Dancer. Teacher. Model

 “We are a part of nature, so we must listen to the body and our intuition.
 The body is so wise.”

 Savage Queen, her first produced short dance film was recently on display for viewing at Plaxall Art Gallery in Long Island City & presented at DANCE SHORTS, a film festival in Queens.
-Nika danced this solo live at the Koresh Come Together Festival in Philadelphia, PA and in NYC at Dixon Place for J Chen Project’s TRANSLATE (voices of dance) festival in 2018.
+Nika danced this solo live in Philadelphia and NYC.
 She was also a featured soloist at Alvin Ailey CitiGroup Theatre with her solo, "The Itch" in Balasole's MIXTUS.